 Multi-layer cotton face mask vs. disposable surgical mask vs. homemade masks - filtration power compared:

 A recent study from Lake Forest Medical Center tested 13 different face masks, looking at their ability to filter out particles of 0.3 – 1.0 microns in diameter, the size of many viruses and bacteria.
-Cotton cloth masks with two or more thick cotton layers filtrated 79% of breathable particles compared to surgical masks that filtrated only 65% of the particles.
+Cotton cloth masks with two or more thick cotton layers filtrated 79% of breathable particles than surgical masks that filtrated only 65% of the particles.
 The worst performers we single-layer Homemade masks with 1% filtration.

 How do you clean your protective cloth mask?